Malory Unit – Everard 24%, Perenco 76% (Op)

 Licences P463 (48/17b) 25%

 Everard Energy also owns 2% of the Lancelot Area Production System (LAPS) which continues to attract significant third-party business.
-Three new compression services agreements have been entered into in the last four years.
-In 2017 production from the Perenco operated INDE area fields arriving onshore was diverted into the available ullage in the LAPS compressor.
-In 2021 Perenco’s new offshore SHARP compression module will boost combined flows of the Perenco-operated INDE and Leman area fields through the LAPS compressor, providing a significant life extension for the LAPS shore facilities and the Bacton Gas Terminal.
-Independent Oil and Gas funded a FEED study and works in 2020 to enable future gas production from IOG’s Thames pipeline reception facility to pass through the LAPS compressor.
+Several new compression services agreements have been entered into since 2017.
+In October 2017 production from the Perenco operated INDE area fields arriving onshore was diverted into the available ullage in the LAPS compressor.
+Perenco operated Leman production entered the LAPS facilities in September 2020.
+This year (2023) Perenco’s new offshore compression facilities platform 49/27BC came online in mid-2023, boosting the volume of combined flows from the Perenco-operated INDE and Leman area fields through to the LAPS compressor.
+This new infrastructure, part of Perenco’s Southern Hub Area Rationalisation Project (SHARP) for the Leman and Inde fields, provides a significant life extension for the LAPS shore facilities and the Bacton Gas Terminal.
+Further third-party gas production will arrive at the LAPS compressor after tie-in works for the Saturn Banks Fields (Operator: CalEnergy Resources) are completed during the 2025 summer shutdown of the Bacton Gas Terminal.

 Perenco (Operator) 75%, Everard 25%

-Neptune (Operator) 81% , Everard 19%
+Ithaca (Operator) 81% , Everard 19%